| Title: | Interface to the 'PubChem' Database for Chemical Data Retrieval |

 Additional arguments passed to the underlying HTTP request functions. |

-, please refer to the
+output, searchtype, and property, please refer to the

 PUG REST API documentation.